 What Is an Agile Coach?

-Perhaps the best way to define what an Agile coach does is to think of how they help clients and teams.
+Perhaps the best way to define what an Agile coach does is to ask "What is Agile coaching?" instead.
+One of the biggest aspects of Agile coaching is how a coach helps clients and teams.
 Mark Hill, an Agile Delivery Lead and coach with Eliassen Group, explains that an Agile coach has one goal when working with clients: "to uncover and solve business problems which increase the ability to sense and respond; now and for the future."
 Megan McNeill, Eliassen Group’s National Recruiting Manager, who specializes in matching Agile consultants to organizations, adds, “An Agile coach to me is a servant leader.
 They help individuals, teams, leaders, and organizations adopt an Agile mindset.”

 Your first thought might be that you should learn about Agile frameworks, such as the Scaled Agile Framework (SAFe) or Scrum@Scale, and Hill recommends that you know several frameworks, but the best Agile coaches embrace "Agility" rather than "Agile practices."
 Hill says," An Agile coach understands that a company, organization, or individual already has some degree of Agility, without ever practicing an ‘Agile framework.’
 They know you cannot adopt Agile, but you can grow Agility by learning to sense and respond better to your internal and business ecosystem."